r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/vm.md

 author: Tomas Kalibera
 output: html_document
 ---
-# Setting up a virtual machine to check R packages

 This document describes how to get and set up a virtual machine running Windows in which one may build and check R packages and R itself.
 It uses a